Medical Negligence claims

 What is Medical Negligence?

-Some examples of medical negligence include (but aren’t limited to):
+Some examples of what constitutes medical negligence include:

-During a claim, the standard of a medical professional’s care is measured against that of his or her peers.
-If, when confronted with the same circumstances, ‘a significant body’ of fellow practitioners would have acted in the same way, the doctor or surgeon will not be found negligent.
+During a claim for medical negligence, the standard of a medical professional’s care is measured against that of his or her peers.
+If, when confronted with the same circumstances, ‘a significant body’ of fellow practitioners would have acted in the same way, the clinician will not be found negligent.